 In the same way, let your light shine before others so that they may see your good works and give glory to your Father in heaven.-Matthew 5:16

-When was oil lamp invented?
+When was the oil lamp invented?

 How to let your light shine? – Be courageous!

-In developing the plot, I thought about how children would understand how they are to let their light shine.
+In developing the plot, I thought about how children would understand how to let their light shine.
 What problems might this little vessel face?
-The first is the one that Jesus addresses when He says that we do not light a lamp and hide it under a bowl.
+The first is the one Jesus addresses when He says we do not light a lamp and hide it under a bowl.
 The first step is to be brave and willing to share Jesus with others.
 The Bible commands us to be courageous in several places.

 Bible Verses on Courage